zenml-io/zenml/docs/book/datasources/images.md

 # Images
 For image training pipelines in fields like Computer Vision.

-Please refer to docstring at `zenml.core.datasources.image_datasource` until we write this out.
+Please refer to docstring at `ImageDatasource` until this documentation is completed.

 ## Example
 ```python